jillro/guilro.github.io/_posts/2015-10-01-commentit.io.md

 freedom in the way you manage and display comments.

 But it has several drawbacks.
-The first one is that any commenter needs to have a Github account and know how pull request work.
-This is a real problem, as many of our readers are not expert in that field.
+The first one is that any commenter needs to have a Github account and know how pull requests work.
+This is a real problem, as many of our readers are not experts in that field.
 This can cause merge conflicts, website owner has to do some work so no one breaks the layout, and every comment has to be pre-validated before appearing on the blog.